Artemas

 Personal Life: The Person Behind the Music

 Artemas is signed to the record label 10K Projects.
-He plays vocals, guitar, and keyboards.
-He also self-produces much of his work.
+He plays vocals, guitar, and keyboards, and also self-produces much of his work.

 He is of Greek Cypriot descent from his father’s side.
 His mother, a devoted Red Hot Chili Peppers fan, gave him his very first musical influences.
 He is currently based in London.